USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 If a user adopts the demo analysis method of estimating sales volumes using an elasticity of demand, they must define net vehicle price, *P*.
 This net price is estimated under the no-action and the action alternatives, then the no-action alternative net price is subtracted from the action alternative net price to get an estimated :math:`\Delta P` that can be used with the user-defined elasticity.
 The net price should include factors the user assumes consumers consider in their purchase decision.
 Some factors that might be included are the share of total costs the producers pass onto the consumers, and the amount of future fuel costs consumers consider in their purchase decision.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Net price

     In the demo analysis, the net price value in the sales volume estimate includes assumption about the share of total cost producers pass onto the consumer and about the amount of fuel consumption considered in the purchase decision.
 With respect to the share of total cost that producers pass onto consumers, the demo analysis assumes "full cost pass-through."
 This means that the full increase in cost that producers are subject to in achieving emission reduction targets is passed on to the consumers.

     The role of fuel consumption in the purchase decision is represented by the number of years of fuel consumption consumers consider when purchasing a new vehicle, and can range from 0 through the full lifetime of the vehicle.
 Using vehicle fuel consumption rates from the Producer Module, projections of fuel costs from the Analysis Context, the assumed user-defined VMT schedules as described below, and the assumed user-defined vehicle reregistration schedules, also described below, the Consumer Module estimates fuel costs for the set of vehicles under the no-action alternative as well as the action alternative under consideration.
 The user specified amount of fuel consumption is added to the action alternative set of candidate vehicle prices input from the Producer Module to get the set of net prices used in conjunction with the elasticity of demand to estimate the change in vehicle sales.
 For the amount of fuel consumption considered in the vehicle purchase decision, the demo analysis assumes 5 years.

-**Sales Shares**
+**Sales shares**

 The new vehicles sold are categorized into the user-defined market classes using estimates of sales shares.
 As mentioned above, those market classes can be nonresponsive or responsive to the policy being analyzed.
 Nonresponsive vehicle shares do not change with updated candidate vehicle sets or across policy alternatives.
 Though not responsive to endogenous inputs, the nonresponsive sales shares do not have to be constant.
 For example, they may be provided as a set of values for different points in time if the shares are expected to change exogenously over time.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Nonresponsive market share estimates

-    Within the demo analysis, the hauling/nonhauling market classes are nonresponsive.
+    Within the demo analysis, the hauling/non-hauling market classes are nonresponsive.
 The sales shares for these classes are defined using exogenous inputs from the analysis context.
-The shares change over time as relative projections of hauling and nonhauling vehicles change over time.
+The shares change over time as relative projections of hauling and non-hauling vehicles change over time.
 However, given a consistent analysis context, the shares do not change across the Policy Module defined no-action and action alternatives.

 For responsive market classes, users can define how market shares are responsive to attributes of candidate vehicle sets fed in from the Producer Module, for example vehicle price.
 The user-defined sales shares submodules must be consistent with related submodules.
 For example, market classes must be consistent with those defined in the market classes submodule.
 In addition, the inputs used to estimate shares must be available within the set of candidate vehicles and their attributes, or as part of the analysis context.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Responsive market share estimates

     The demo analysis defines BEV and ICE market classes as responsive to the action alternatives being analyzed.
 The method used to estimate BEV shares is based on an S-shaped curve, estimated using the logit curve functional form, which has been used in peer reviewed economic literature as far back a 1957 to estimate technology adoption over time.
 Technology adoption in a logit curve is modeled as a period of low adoption, followed by a period of rapid adoption, and then a period where the rate of adoption slows.
 This can be thought of as analogous to the "early adopter", "mainstream adopter" and "laggard" framework in technology adoption literature.
 The logit curve equation in the demo analysis estimates the share of BEVs demanded by consumers, accounting for how quickly (or slowly) new technology is phased into public acceptance, as well as how responsive consumers are to the candidate vehicle prices input from the Producer Module.
 The basic logit equation is: